 In the spring of 2017, I hosted my first retreat abroad on the island of Koh Phangan in Thailand.
 I've spent a couple winters on this magical island and the Thai forest monk tradition has had a big influence on me.

-On these ecological leadership retreats, I use experiential learning techniques to help participants develop deeper ecological awareness by studying how natural ecosystems thrive while also cultivating a calm and clear mind to enjoy things as they are, feel more immersed in present moment experience and apply these 3 mindfulness principles to daily experience:
+On these immersive meditation adventures, I use experiential learning techniques to help participants develop deeper ecological awareness.
+We study how natural ecosystems thrive while also cultivating a calm and clear mind to enjoy things as they are.
+This way we can feel more immersed in our present moment experience.

 - Non-judgement (acceptance of what is)

 I believe that nature is our best teacher.
-If we are to solve our planetary ecological crisis, we need to take education outside the classroom and into the forests and mountains to inspire a new generation of leaders and storytellers who have the ecological awareness, compassion and creativity to create a sustainable and balanced world.
+To solve our planetary ecological crisis, I believe we need to take education outside the classroom and into the forests and mountains.
+This way we can inspire the next generation of creative leaders and storytellers who want to create a sustainable and holistically balanced world.

-By spending time unplugged and fully engaged with your sensory awareness in the forests and mountains, we can learn directly from the natural order of things.
-When we also combine this with meditation by intentionally calming our minds and becoming more connected with the "felt presence" of our immediate sensory experience, we can also develop the self-knowledge and focus to live a more creative life illuminated by passion and purpose.
+When we spend time unplug and fully engaged with our sensory awareness in the forests and mountains, we can learn directly from the natural order of things.
+Meditation is a powerful way to calm our minds and feel more connected with the "felt presence" of our immediate sensory experience.

 If you have any questions, feel free to contact me.